About This Guide

 Field Supervisors: Your Partners in Time Management

-Your field supervisors are your crucial partners in managing daily operations.
+Your field supervisors are crucial partners in managing daily operations.
 Through the mobile app, they handle issues in real-time, becoming your eyes and ears on the ground.

 What They Monitor